icesat2py/icepyx/HARMONY_MIGRATION_NOTES.md

 * Variable subsetting won't be supported on day 1.
 * All the ICESat-2 products we currently support will not be supported on day 1.
     * <https://nsidc.atlassian.net/wiki/spaces/DAACSW/pages/222593028/ICESat-2+data+sets+and+versions+we+are+supporting+for+Harmony>
+* ECS and CMR shared some parameters.
+This is not the case with Harmony.

 ## Testing with Harmony